Blog

 3. Keep your ‘professional’ and ‘personal’ lives separate

-The only way to do this is to keep your ‘professional’ and ‘personal’ lives as separate as possible.
-When shopping, playing with the children, cooking tea or meeting with friends, switch off your work phone and your professional work brain.
-Shut that office door when you finish work and don’t go back in until it’s time to start work again; that is, resist the temptation to duck into the office and check your emails outside your scheduled work hours.
+Shut that office door when you finish work and don’t go back in until it’s time to start work again.
+That is, no ducking into the office to check your emails outside your scheduled work hours.

 4. Use a ‘To do’ list